 After obtaining these general relations, we use our method to compute the local behavior of the QPE fluctuations by considering a Fabry-Perot type system with perfect metallic boundaries sandwiching a QPE, illustrated in Fig.~\ref{fig:schematic} in a cross-sectional view.
-We find as our key result that actually towards the boundaries of the sample the phonon fluctuations $\langle \mathbf{Q}^2(x)\rangle$ increase, resulting in a blue-shift of the soft-mode frequency due to the anharmonic coupling of the phonon mode.
+We find as our key result that actually towards the boundaries of the sample the phonon fluctuations $\langle \mathbf{Q}^2(\mathbf{r},t)\rangle$ increase, resulting in a blue-shift of the soft-mode transverse frequency $\Omega_T$ due to the anharmonic coupling of the phonon mode, characterized by the local displacement field $\mathbf{Q}(\mathbf{r},t)$.
 This leads to an overall thickness dependence which may be pronounced for thinner cavities and results in a diminished low-frequency dielectric constant $\epsilon(0)$, signaling a hardening of the soft polar mode.

 We also find that this effect\textemdash the difference between the surface and bulk fluctuations\textemdash vanishes at higher temperatures, indicating the origin of this effect is of a truly quantum origin, and should drop off once $T \gtrsim \hbar \Omega_T/K_B$.
 For materials such as SrTiO$_3$, with $\Omega_T \sim 2$THz, this provides an important ceiling on the temperature of experiments which is roughly of order 100K.